sts10/bottle-rs/readme.markdown

 Notably, this is different than how the `tar` command works, which would group all given files into a single archive.
 If you want Bottle to put multiple files or directories into one "bottle", first put them all in a single directory, then run `bottle` on that directory.

+## Limitations

+Bottle currently reads entire files (or, for directories, entire tar files) into memory.
+This means the size of the file/directory you bottle is limited by the amount of RAM on your machine.

+This is... obviously not good.
+I've created [an issue to focus my work on solving it](https://github.com/sts10/bottle-rs/issues/1).
+But in the meantime, **I would avoid bottling any files or directories over a few GBs**...
+Sorry!

 ## Troubleshooting

 Let's say you have a `.tar.gz.age` file that you encrypted with Bottle, but now you can't install or get the `bottle` tool to work.
 Here's a procedure for decrypting and extracting it _without_ using Bottle (though you still need you `bottle_key.txt` file).